 It is necessary to keep the important characteristic numbers the same.
-Names of these numbers were standardized in ISO 80000-11:2019, which gives name, symbol and definition for 25 selected characteristic numbers used for the description of transport phenomena.
+Names of these numbers were standardized in ISO 80000-11:2019, which gives name, symbol, and definition for 25 selected characteristic numbers used to describe transport phenomena.

 Remodel = Re